 Nathan Petrelli (Adrian Pasdar)

-A highly ambitious politician, self-described "shark", and Peter's brother.
-Nathan has the ability to fly, but has absolutely no interest in his superpowers, instead wishing to gain power via the political process.
+A highly ambitious politician and self-described "shark".
+Nathan has the ability to fly but has absolutely no interest in his superpowers, instead wishing to gain power via the political process.
 Something of a Manipulative Bastard, he finds himself torn between his ruthless political ambitions and his genuine affection for his idealistic younger brother, Peter.

 - Ambition Is Evil: Zig-zagged.
 He's a heroic character but will usually sell out a moral or two to further his own career, no matter how much it messes things up for other people.
-This extends from major lapses such as hunting all of the powered people, including Peter, and letting Linderman destroy New York to telling everyone Peter attempted suicide, oblivious to how it would hurt him.
+Examples include: hunting all of the powered people, including his own brother, Peter; letting Linderman destroy New York...

-- Arbitrary Skepticism: For a man who can fly under his own power, he sure is quick to dismiss Hiro's and Isaac's abilities in Volume One.
+- Arbitrary Skepticism: For a man who can fly, he sure is quick to dismiss Hiro's and Isaac's abilities in Volume One.

 - Beard of Sorrow: In the first couple of episodes of Season 2.
-Its ugliness was lampshaded in-universe, as his kids tell him they don't like it and he should shave.
+Its ugliness was lampshaded in-universe, as his sons tell him they don't like it and he should shave.
 Ouch.

-- Boomerang Bigot: In Volume 4, he convinces the President that evolved humans are dangerous and need to be imprisoned while hiding his own status as one of them.
-Peter even calls him out on it.
+- Boomerang Bigot: In Volume 4, he convinces the President that evolved humans are dangerous and need to be imprisoned while hiding his own status as one of them (also granting immunity to Claire and Angela).